Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 # Coursework 2

-Most students will use the same repository for coursework 2.
-You may use this file to present the results of that coursework if you wish.
-Alternatively you can use video or audio to provide the explanations instead of writing them.

 ## Requirements definition and analysis
 The term 'requirements' is used in the broader sense, user stories and/or use cases may be used.

 ### Requirements identification methods

 ### Requirement specification method